 The data presented in this presentation includes financial information prepared in accordance with GAAP, as well as other Non-GAAP financial measures such as Gross Margin (Revenues less Cost of Sales), Free Cash Flows (Cash flows from operations less maintenance capex and dividends) and Net Debt (Total debt less capital leases), that are considered "Non-GAAP financial measures."
 Generally, a Non-GAAP financial measure is a numerical measure of a company's financial performance, financial position or cash flows that exclude (or include) amounts that are included in (or excluded from) the most directly comparable measure calculated and presented in accordance with GAAP.
 The presentation of Gross Margin, Free Cash Flows and Net Debt is intended to supplement investors' understanding of our operating performance.
 Gross Margin is used by us to determine whether we are collecting the appropriate amount of energy costs from customers to allow recovery of operating costs.
 Net Debt is used by our company to determine whether we are properly levered to our Total Capitalization (Net Debt plus Equity).
-Our Gross Margin, Free Cash Flows and Net Debt measures may not be comparable to other companies' similarly labeled measures.
-Furthermore, these measures are not intended to replace measures as determined in accordance with GAAP as an indicator of operating performance.
+Our Gross Margin, Free Cash Flows and Net Debt measures are not intended to replace measures as determined in accordance with GAAP as an indicator of operating performance.